 The level of liability a company assumes can change depending on the type of item that caused harm, the laws and agencies regulating that item, and prior litigation.

-If you believe you have been negatively affected by a defective drug, medical device, food, or consumer product, the best thing to do is to seek out a reputable law firm with an established practice in litigating the type of product that harmed you.
+If you believe you have been negatively affected by a defective drug such as Xarelto, medical device, food, or consumer product, the best thing to do is to seek out a reputable law firm with an established practice in litigating the type of product that harmed you.
 Your lawyer can assess your individual case and provide a realistic evaluation of whether you may be able to receive compensation.

 Additional information about product recalls, safety guides, and news on safety-related topics are available here on ConsumerSafety.org.
 If you came to this page seeking legal help specific to talcum powder and ovarian cancer, we can connect you with a reputable attorney to answer your questions for free.